 As the Chamber of Commerce for the West Central Area and a delegate agency for the City of Chicago’s Department of Planning and Economic Development, the West Central Association is dedicated to promoting the area to encourage healthy business and community development.
 As a delegate agency for the Department of Planning and Development, we assist businesses to access the training and funding resources available to them through government agencies.
+We are also the service provider for Greektown SSA #16 and represent the SSA on Halsted Street from Madison to Van Buren.

 Our working committees: